Pneumococcal vaccination for all Australians

 Pneumococcal disease is a rare but serious condition that can cause significant illness, disability and death.

-Universal childhood schedule: all non-Indigenous children, and Aboriginal and Torres Strait Islander children living in ACT, NSW, Tas and Vic, should receive 3 doses of 13vPCV.
+Universal childhood schedule: all children should receive 3 doses of 20vPCV.

 - dose 1 at age 2 months,